rileyblack/DEsco/README.md

 # DEsco
-Disco party light system that pulsates LEDs to the rythem of the ambiant or AUX-connected music source.
+Disco party light system that pulsates LEDs to the rhythm of the ambiant or AUX-connected music source.